 34. Harvey Elliott (Fulham)

-Fulham's desperation to keep another of their special talents forced them to accelerate Elliott’s development through their academy ranks – culminating in the 2003-born midfielder becoming the Premier League's youngest-ever player aged 16 years and 30 days in May.
+Fulham's desperation to keep another of their special talents forced them to accelerate Elliott’s development through their academy ranks – culminating in the 2003-born midfielder becoming their youngest-ever player in the League Cup at Millwall in September 2018.

-Bigger clubs will continue to circle as he can't sign a professional contract until April 2020, but Elliott can be reassured that there is a proven pathway into senior football at Craven Cottage... even if he might have to take his GCSEs first.
+Bigger clubs will continue to circle while he can't sign a professional contract until April 2020, but Elliott can be reassured that there is a proven pathway into senior football at Craven Cottage... even if he might have to take his GCSE exams first.

 33. Angel Gomes (Manchester United)

-It’s fair to say that Gomes isn’t your typical English footballer.
-His laid-back, languid and laconic style often makes it look as if a game has passed him by but, trusted by the right manager, he can make a midfield tick in a way that few others can’t.
+Gomes is not your typical English footballer.
+His laid-back, languid and laconic style often makes it look as if a game has passed him by but, trusted by the right manager, he can make a midfield tick in a way that many other players simply cannot.

-He became the Premier League’s first 2000-born player on the final day of 2016/17, and although still short of stature, he’s continuing to develop well.
+He became the Premier League’s first 2000-born player on the final day of 2016/17, and although still short of stature, he continues to develop nicely.

 32. Rhian Brewster (Liverpool)